Acronychal/boilerplate-commands/README.md

 # Modeling Sandbox

-Welcome to the Modeling Sandbox repo.
-Here I post boilerplate configurations for network appliances.
-I am also working on sample labs which will contain all the code necessary to stand up every node.
+Welcome to my Modeling Sandbox documentation repository.
+Here, I post various network engineering or cyber security labs.

+The main emulation platform used in the labs is Gns3 (gns3.com).